Macebox/JMDI/README.md

 </html>
 ```

-And then in the file example.js:
+And then create the file `example.js`:
 ```javascript
 $(document).ready(function(){
 	'use strict';